nixtec/barekube/README.md

 * Automatically grow your cloud with a SDS (Software Defined Storage).
 Zero configuration required.
 * Automated provisioning of Nodes
   * Network booting: Centrally control boot process on nodes
-  * Automated partitioning of nodes: No manual preparation per node required
+  * Automated disk partitioning of nodes: No manual preparation per node required, use a template
   * Automated inclusion to SDS (Software Defined Storage): Automagically scale-up your cloud overnight
   * Automatically create a minimalistic configuration from Template for Nodes which will be used upon boot
   * Automatically join Node to the cloud: Automagically scale-up your cloud overnight